karol-op/Home-Assistant/README.md

 * [Terminal & SSH](https://community.home-assistant.io/t/home-assistant-community-add-on-ssh-web-terminal/33820) - setting up an SSH server allows access to your Home Assistant folders with any SSH client.
 It also includes a command-line tool to access the Home Assistant API.
 It helps with debugging and accessing files in Home Assistant.

 * [Home Assistant Community Store](https://hacs.xyz/) - HACS gives you a powerful UI to handle downloads of all your custom needs.
 It features Integrations, Plugins, AppDaemon Apps, NetDaemon Apps, Python Scripts, and Themes.
 Hundreds of them created by our beloved community.
-I recommend it.
+Later, in the documentation I will list the integrations I use.